-Domestic and dating abuse often escalates from threats and verbal abuse to violence.
-And, while physical injury may be the most obvious danger, the emotional and consequences of domestic and dating psychological violence are also severe.
-Warning signs of dating and domestic violence include:

-- 1. Being afraid of your partner; - 2.
-Constantly watching what you say to avoid a "blow - Feelings of low self-worth and helplessness about your relationship; - 4.
-Feeling isolated from family or friends because of your relationship; - 5.
-Hiding bruises or other injuries from family or - 6.
-Being prevented from working, studying, going home, and/or using technology (including your cell - Being monitored by your partner at home, work or school; and - Being forced to do things you don't want to do.
+- 1. Domestic and dating abuse often escalates from threats and verbal abuse to violence.
+And, while physical injury may be the most obvious danger, the emotional and psychological consequences of domestic and dating violence are also severe.
+Warning signs of dating and domestic violence include: Being afraid of your partner; - 2.
+Constantly watching what you say to avoid a "blow - Feelings of low self-worth and helplessness about vour relationship: - 4.
+Feeling isolated from family or friends because of your relationship; - Hiding bruises or other injuries from family or - 6.
+Being prevented from working, studying, going home, and/or using technology (including your cell - Being monitored by your partner at home, work or - 8.
+Being forced to do things you don't want to do.